 In general, the studied conditions produced a decrease in parameters measuring target coverage with respect to the original plan, while parameters measuring target overdose increased, smoothing the target DVH.
 Dose to OARs was increased on average.
-The evolution of additional CTV DVH points were included in figure 4 and are explained in the next subsection.
+The evolution of additional CTV DVH points was included in figure 4 and are explained in the next subsection.

 3.2 Geometrical adaptation method

-Figure 4 shows boxplots of the distributions of V95, V98, V107, V110, D2 and D98 (%) for the 10 patients.
+Figure 4 shows V95, V98, V107, V110, D2 and D98 (%) for the 10 patients.
 Boxplots for the original plans and the cumulative plan delivered to the CBCTs with and without geometrical adaptation were included and separated by color, allowing the comparison of several CTV DVH bands.
-Each boxplot summarized 10 patients.
+Each boxplot illustrate the variations amongst the 10 patients.
 Boxplots were included for the original plans in the planning CTs (Plan), the plans delivered to the CBCT scans with no adaptation (None) and the 4 geometrical adaptation modes described in the methods: free energy and position changes (Free), isocenter shifts (Iso), range shifters (RS) and the last two combined (Iso-RS).

 The plot shows the original plan delivered 95 and 98 % of the prescription dose to the whole CTV volume (orange, leftmost boxplots).
 The volume percentage decreased as the dose increased until it was ~5% for V107 and close to 0% at V110.
 The average D98, D2 doses were 99.0 and 107.0 % for the original plans.
 However, this behavior was not reproduced when the original plans were delivered to the CBCTs without adaptation (None method, yellow, second boxplot from the left), as explained in the previous subsection.